-Program and residence hall registration for New Student will take place from 8:00 – 9:00 a.m.
-Following registration and refreshments, you will hear remarks from our President and be introduced to our Orientation Staff.
+Program and residence hall registration for first-year students will take place from 8:00 – 9:00 a.m.
+Following registration and continental breakfast, you will hear remarks from our President and be introduced to our Orientation Staff.

 Immediately following the opening session you will meet with your Student Orientation Leader in order to review the program which will include, in part: presentations on academic requirements and policies, information on financial aid and billing, and general advisement.
 The first day will include a buffet dinner and an evening of entertainment.

-On the second day of the program, which begins promptly at 8:00 a.m., you will be part of a small group participating in a series of workshops and information sessions designed to assist you with planning for the fall semester and your adjustment to college life.
-During this time, you will finalize your course selections and receive your class schedule for the Fall 2013 semester.
+You will be part of a small group participating in a series of workshops and information sessions designed to assist you with planning for the fall semester and your adjustment to college life starting promptly at 8:00 a.m.
+During this time, you will finalize your course selections and receive your class schedule for the fall semester.

-Our optional Parent Orientation Program attempts to answer the questions and concerns most frequently expressed by parents of first year students.
+Our optional Parent Orientation Program attempts to answer the questions and concerns most frequently expressed by parents of first-year students.
 During a variety of informal workshops, you will be able to discuss the changing parent-student relationship, residence hall life, financial aid, the advising process, and academic requirements, as well as a variety of other topics.
-We hope that parents and students will look at and discuss the tentative class schedule on Your Connection prior to the orientation program.
-Students need all input and suggestions before sitting down with the specially-trained academic advisors to finalize the Fall 2013 schedule.
+We hope that parents and students will look at and discuss the tentative class schedule (available after June 14) on Your Connection prior to the orientation program.
+Students need all input and suggestions before sitting down with the specially-trained academic advisors to finalize their fall schedule.

 During this two-day period, parents follow a separate and specially designed program just for them.
 A complete list of activities and locations will be provided upon your arrival.
 If your schedule permits, please plan to participate in the activities and evening entertainment with us.